-The new compensation framework in the draft rule
+19 The new compensation framework in the rule

-- 17 The new compensation framework is summarised below and shown in Figure 1. - 18 Classifying the type of service that was directed, which determines the relevant compensation framework

-- A direction classified as 'energy or market ancillary services' includes a service that is a direct substitute for energy or market ancillary services and a service provided incidental to the provision of energy or market ancillary services.
-The directed participant is compensated under clause 3.15.7 based on the 90th percentile price in the relevant region in the preceding 12 month period for the service or services directed, and potentially also clause 3.15.7B for any additional costs. - A direction for any other service is classified as a direction for 'non-market services' and is entirely compensated through the new clause 3.15.7A. - 19 Determining whether a compensable service was provided - If the direction is for non-market services, AEMO must determine whether a compensable service was provided and notify the directed participant of its determination and the reasons for its determination.
-If AEMO determines that no compensable service was provided, the directed participant can provide a written submission to AEMO setting out its reasons for why it considers that a service was provided.
-AEMO then makes a final determination. - 20 Determining the amount of compensation through a one-step process - If AEMO determines that a compensable service was provided, the directed participant is eligible for fair payment compensation (FPC).
+- The new compensation framework is summarised below and shown in Figure 1. - Classifying the type of service that was directed, which determines the relevant compensation framework - A direction classified as 'energy or market ancillary services' includes a service that is a direct substitute for energy or market ancillary services and a service that was provided where energy or market ancillary services are provided incidental to the provision of that service (for example inertia, voltage control or system strength).
+The directed participant is compensated under clause 3.15.7 based on the 90th percentile price in the relevant region in the preceding 12 month period for the service or services directed, and potentially also clause 3.15.7B for any additional costs. - A direction for any other compensable service is classified as a direction for 'other compensable services' and is entirely compensated through the new clause 3.15.7A. - Determining whether a compensable service was provided - If the direction is for other compensable services, AEMO must determine whether a considered service was provided and notify the directed participant of its determination and the reasons for its determination.
+If AEMO determines that no compensable service was provided, the directed participant can provide a written submission to AEMO setting out its reasons for why it considered that a service was provided.
+AEMO then makes a final determination.

+Determining the amount of compensation through a one-step process

+- If AEMO determines that a compensable service was provided, the directed participant is eligible for fair payment compensation.
 Fair payment compensation is determined by taking into account any or all of net direct costs, loss of revenue and relevant contractual arrangements in a one-step process (all in clause 3.15.7A) that involves draft and final determinations.
-No minimum claim threshold applies. - If AEMO determines that a compensable service was not provided, the directed participant can make a claim for direct costs (only), if it incurred direct costs of at least \$5,000.
-Compensation is determined in one-step process (all in clause 3.15.7A) that involves draft and final determinations. - AEMO has discretion to determine fair payment compensation or direct cost claims when the compensation amount is less than \$20,000 and AEMO considers that the claim is not unreasonable and does not involve issues of complexity or difficulty.
-In all other circumstances the independent expert must determine compensation. - Figure 1 below shows the amended compensation arrangements in this draft rule.
-This includes the compensation frameworks following directions for: - 'energy and market ancillary services', and - 'non-market services'.
+No minimum claim threshold applies. - AEMO has discretion to determine fair payment compensation when the compensation amount is less than \$20,000 and AEMO considers that the claim is not unreasonable and does not involve issues of complexity or difficulty.
+In all other circumstances the independent expert must determine compensation. - 24 Figure 1 below shows the amended compensation arrangements in this rule.
+This includes the compensation frameworks following directions for: - 'energy and market ancillary services', and • - 'other compensable services'.